toni-rmc/laravel-angular-integration/README.md

 ## Integrating Your Own Angular App

 Details on how you integrate your own Angular app from start to finish:

+> Directory in which this new app will be is gonna be called `NewApp`, in production you should use more descriptive name of what your app does e.g. `Store` or `StockManagement`.
+That way if you have more Angular applications you can see right away what each one is designated to do soon as you look into `angular-apps` directory.

 If you already haven't done so trough composer or manually, run these commands.